1. Read all of the rules. Do it. For real. It’ll save both you and us time.

-- The risk of crash doubles with one passengers under 21 years of age.
+- The risk of crash doubles with one passenger under 21 years of age.

 - The risk of crash quadruples with three or more passengers under 21 years of age.

-Requirements include that your art entry must be a poster, an infographic, or a brochure.
+Requirements include that your graphic design entry must be a poster, an infographic, or a brochure.

-- If you are creating a poster or an infographic, you will be submitting 1 file.
+- If you are creating a brochure, poster or infographic, you will be submitting 1 file.

 Requirements include that your video must NOT include any footage of dangerous or reckless driving or driving that is in violation of California Vehicle Code or any California law.
 Yes, even for people who live in one of the other 49 states and D.C.

 What are some examples that could get you DISQUALIFIED?